francesmx/CV/README.md

 * I **play the piano to diploma standard** and perform regularly as part of an amateur meet-up
 * I used to work at a prestigious violin dealer, and once **hand-delivered $20m of instruments to New York**
 * In 1992, I was the **only female** to get to the **Regional Finals** of the **National Computer Games Championship**
-* I went to **7 primary schools and 3 secondary schools**, and had 33 penpals as a result
 * I once had a **voicemail from MI5** asking me to call them back :)

 ## Nice things people have said: